SigmaVLR/Code-Samples/README.md

 # Code-Samples

-Codes samples from various projects ranging from Unreal Engine C++ and Unity C#
+Codes samples from various projects ranging from Unreal Engine, general C++ and Unity C#